-The assessment of the major climate change aspects and their effects on biodiversity should be based on the impact on Emerald species and habitats resulting from: (1) sea level rise; (2) overall temperature increase; (3) changing precipitation patterns (changing atmospheric circulation regime, which may be followed by changes in thermal, precipitation and evapotranspiration regime); and (4) increase of extreme events.
+The assessment of the major climate change aspects and their effects on biodiversity is based on the impact on Emerald species and habitats resulting from: (1) sea level rise; (2) overall temperature increase; (3) changing precipitation patterns (changing atmospheric circulation regime, which may be followed by changes in thermal, precipitation and evapotranspiration regime); and (4) increase of extreme events.
+It is important that the landscape surrounding the Emerald site is included in the assessment of the vulnerability of species and habitats to climate change.

-Vulnerability of species

-In order to assess the vulnerability of species, the following features should be considered:
+In order to assess the vulnerability of species, the following features are to be considered:

-- Increased population fluctuations and local extinctions; - Altitudinal and longitudinal movement of species; - Changes in species relationships (mutualism, predator-prey, parasite-host, new pathogens and invasives); - Loss of habitat; - Increased physiological stress; - Change in ability reproduce leading decreasing population or change in sex rations; - Changes in competitive ability.
+- Increased population fluctuations and local extinctions; - Altitudinal and longitudinal movement of species; - Changes in species relationships (mutualism, predator-prey, parasite-host, new pathogens and invasives); - Loss of habitat; - Increased physiological stress; - Change in the ability to reproduce, leading to decreasing populations or change in sex rations; - Changes in competitive ability.